matanatz/SAL/README.md

   <img src="teaser2.png"/>
 </p>

-This repository contains an implementation to the CVPR 2020 paper (Oral) SAL: Sign Agnostic Learning of Shapes From Raw Data.
+This repository contains an implementation to the CVPR 2020 paper SAL: Sign Agnostic Learning of Shapes From Raw Data.

 SAL is a deep learning approach for learning implicit shape representations directly from raw, unsigned geometric data, such as point clouds and triangle soups.